-• HL LHC CMS CD-1 Director's Review -- Outer Tracker Recommendation:
+HL LHC CMS CD-1 Director's Review -- Outer Tracker Recommendation, Page 8 of Final report:

 1. The review committee recommends that Fermilab work with the DOE to establish a proton irradiation facility at Fermilab.
 This is particularly important during LS2 when the CERN PS facility will be down.
 This is critical not only for the CMS Outer Barrel but also for all the HL-LHC projects.